Impact of Community Structure on Cascades: Mean-Field Approximation

-To find the probability of a node in community $j\in \{1,2\}$ remaining inactive, i.e. $\phi_j$, one needs to first solve the fixed point equations \eqref{eq:LMF-mu_jj}-\eqref{eq:LMF-mu_j-j}, and then substitute the result into \eqref{eq:LMF-phi_j}.
-For ease of understanding we will write the equations of the mean-field analysis as follows:
+To find the probability of a vertex in community $j\in \{1,2\}$ remaining inactive, i.e. $\phi_j=1$, one needs to first solve the fixed point equations \eqref{eq:meanfield_mujj}-\eqref{eq:meanfield_muj-j}, and then substitute the result into \eqref{eq:meanfield_phij}.
+For ease of understanding we write equations \eqref{eq:meanfield_mujj}-\eqref{eq:meanfield_phij} as follows: